TISUnion/PrimeBackup/docs/config.md

 - Type: `List[str]`

 #### ignore_patterns

+!!! danger

+    Files matched by `ignore_patterns` are also not considered during restore.
+    After the restore, only those files that were backed up will exist in the target folders.
+    Only use this option for useless files.

 A list of [gitignore flavor](http://git-scm.com/docs/gitignore) patterns for matching files / directories to be excluded during the backup